 Sithonia became familiar to the general public due to its beautiful landscapes.
 Besides, there are many interesting things we should learn about this place.
 Apart from the beautiful beaches and the breathtaking landscapes, Sithonia is well known for its local products.
 Since ancient times the inhabitants of Sithonia were involved in agricultural work.
 The fertile ground and climate in combination with the long tradition of the residents to cultivate the land are the reasons why local products of Sithonia became known, not only in Greece but also all over Europe.

 For most Greeks Sithonia is “the mother of apiculture” and that’s because over 10% of Greek honey production comes from there.
-The rare plant life and the suitable climate contributed to produce “Sithon” honey.
+The rare plant life and the suitable climate contributed to producing “Sithon” honey.
 The Apiculture Association “Sithon” founded in 1952 is considered today as one of the largest in Europe.
-Nowadays, the Association produces a wide variety of honeys, mainly flower honey and pine honey, which exceeds 1000 tons a year.
+Nowadays, the Association produces a wide variety of honey, mainly flower honey, and pine honey, which exceeds 1000 tons a year.
 More than 150 beekeepers each of which has large beekeeping units, work for the production of “Sithon” honey.

 Sithonia Olive Oil

 Residents of Sithonia also deal with livestock farming.
 The meat and the goat cheese they produce are delicious and of high quality.
-Finally, I would surely not forget the Sithonians fishes.
+Finally, I would surely not forget the Sithonians fish.
 Fishermen in the region have daily fresh fish that tourists can enjoy cooked in taverns.
-Porto Koufo, one of the largest natural harbours in Greece, lies in Sithonia and is one of the favourite destinations for sea lovers.
+Porto Koufo, one of the largest natural harbors in Greece, lies in Sithonia and is one of the favorite destinations for sea lovers.